 Depending on the performance level of the senior golfer in question the best loft for senior golfers should be somewhere between 10.5-13 degrees.

-An average loft if you are unsure would typically be a 10.5 degree ranging up to a 12 degree.
-Unless you have exceptionally fast club head speed for an amateur we would advise against using less loft such as a 9.5 degree starting out.
+An average driver loft would be 10.5 degrees ranging up to a 12 degree loft.
+Unless you have exceptionally fast club head speed for an amateur, we would advise against using less loft such as a 9.5 degree starting out.

 In summary, there is not a one size fits all when trying to answer the question ‘what is the best loft for a driver?’.
 However, as you can see from the above the answer to this question won’t always remain the same as it can change both when you move from a high handicapper to a low handicapper and when you move from a junior to senior golfer.
 This is because of the typical correlation with golf clubhead speeds at these points.
 Typically the lower your golf handicap the faster you will swing and the less loft you will need for the angle of attack on your drives.
 You can check your current golf handicap here.